Wayland High School: Crew

-The Wayland-Weston Crew team is one of the best high school crew teams in the nation and has sent boats to compete at the U.S. Rowing Association Youth National Championships every year since 2006.
-The crew team also regularly competes in regattas such as the Head of the Charles, Head of the Schuylkill, and Textile River Regatta.
+The crew team regularly competes in regattas such as the Head of the Charles, Head of the Schuylkill, and Textile River Regatta.

 Football

 In 2006 Wayland's Varsity football team was undefeated and won the Division 1A State Championship ("The Super Bowl") beating Marshfield High School, 28–0.
 It was the first time in 31 years that Wayland had been to the playoffs and the first Super Bowl win for Wayland.
 The football team traditionally plays against rival Weston High School on Thanksgiving Day.

-Alex Jenny holds the Wayland High School records for career passing yards (4,679) and career passing touchdowns (49).

 Wrestling

 In 2006 coach Gary Chase led the Varsity wrestling team to an "undisputed championship" winning both the individual and dual meet state championships.
 After that season his son, Sean Chase, became the head wrestling coach.
 In 2016 the Wrestling Team won both the DCL championship and the Division 3 state championship.
 In 2019 the Wrestling team lost the DCL championship 36–40 to Westford Academy.
 In 2020 the Warriors beat Boston Latin to clinch the DCL title and were hoping to win a state championship, however the season was cancelled due to the COVID-19 pandemic.